Filing for Disability in Georgia: Social Security and SSI

 17 months

-How Much SSI Will I Receive in Georgia?
+How Much SSDI or SSI Will I Receive in Georgia?

-While the federal government funds most of the SSI payment (up to $771 a month in 2019), Georgia provides a small state supplement for eligible residents living in Medicaid facilities (nursing homes for which Medicaid pays at least half).
-For an eligible individual, the supplement is $20; for couples, the amount is $40.
+While the federal government funds most of the SSI payment, Georgia provides a small state supplement for eligible residents living in Medicaid facilities (nursing homes for which Medicaid pays at least half).
+For a qualified individual, the supplement is $20; for couples, the amount is $40.

 The Georgia Department of Human Resources (DHR) manages the SSI supplement.
-You do not need to apply separately for the state SSI supplement because eligible SSI recipients are tracked by the DHR's computer database once they are approved for disability.
+You don't need to apply separately for the state SSI supplement because eligible SSI recipients are tracked by the DHR's computer database once they're approved for disability.

 Georgia law places a limit on how much a doctor's office or hospital can charge you for your medical records.
-In Georgia, medical providers can charge a $0.75 for the first 20 pages, $0.65 for pages 21-100, and $0.50 for each page copied over 100.
-A provider can also charge a $20.00 preparation fee, a $7.50 fee to certify the records, and can seek reimbursement for postage.
+In Georgia, medical providers can charge $0.97 for the first 20 pages, $0.83 for pages 21-100, and $0.66 for each page copied over 100.
+A provider can also charge a $25.88 preparation fee and a $9.70 fee to certify the records, and they can ask for reimbursement for postage.

 A medical provider cannot charge for mental health records.